-The Union will hold the Employer harmless from all liabilities and claims by employees, Union or its agents other than prompt collection and transmittal of authorized deductions.

-Should it be necessary to reduce the working forces on the job, the Employer shall layoff or terminate their employees in the following sequence:
+- 4.07 The Union will hold the Employer harmless from all liabilities and claims by employees, Union or its agents other than prompt collection and transmittal of authorized deductions. - 4.08 Should it be necessary to reduce the working forces on the job, the Employer shall layoff or terminate their employees in the following sequence:

-- a) the non-members; - b) the travel card members from other Local Lodges; - c) the members of the Local Lodge in whose jurisdiction the work is being performed.

-except that:

-- (i) the existing ratio of Apprentices shall not be reduced until the work force reaches five (5) employees; - (ii) consideration must also be given to retain sufficient employees on each job classification to suit the nature of the work remaining.

-The Employer will notify the Job Steward and the Local Union Office of any transfers, suspensions, layoffs, quits, disciplinary notices or terminations in a timely manner via fax or electronic means.
+- a) the non-members; - b) the travel card members from other Local Lodges; - c) the members of the Local Lodge in whose jurisdiction the work is being performed. except that: - (i) the existing ratio of Apprentices shall not be reduced until the work force reaches five (5) employees; - (ii) consideration must also be given to retain sufficient employees with qualifications to suit the nature of the work remaining. - 4.09 The Employer will notify the Job Steward and the Local Union Office of any transfers, suspensions, layoffs, quits, disciplinary notices or terminations in a timely manner via fax or electronic means.